PinarDilbaz/Artificial-Neural-Networks/README.md

 # Artificial-Neural-Networks
---I have used the version of Python 3.9.7 //
+--I have used the version of Python 3.9.7 <br />
 --I have used Microsoft Windows for operating system --There is only main.py file, I didn't divide my code to separate files.
 --First we need to download Individual Edition - Anaconda